Contribute#

 Code style#

 PyAEDT complies with the PyAnsys code style. pre-commit is applied within the CI/CD to ensure compliance.
-The pre-commit Python package can be installed and run as follows:
+However, for local development, you might want to use prek which is a drop-in alternative to pre-commit that is faster and more efficient in disk space usage.
+The prek Python package can be installed and run as follows:

-You can also install this as a pre-commit hook with:
+You can also install this as a prek hook with:

 This way, it’s not possible for you to push code that fails the style checks.
 For example: